Exposure (photography)

-In photography, exposure is the amount of light per unit area (the image plane's illuminance times the exposure time) reaching a frame of photographic film or the surface of an electronic image sensor, as determined by shutter speed, lens F-number, and scene luminance.
-Exposure is measured in lux seconds, and can be computed from exposure value (EV) and scene luminance in a specified region.
+In photography, exposure is the amount of light per unit area reaching a frame of photographic film or the surface of an electronic image sensor.
+It is determined by exposure time, lens f-number, and scene luminance.
+Exposure is measured in units of lux-seconds (symbol lx⋅s), and can be computed from exposure value (EV) and scene luminance in a specified region.

 An "exposure" is a single shutter cycle.
 For example, a long exposure refers to a single, long shutter cycle to gather enough dim light, whereas a multiple exposure involves a series of shutter cycles, effectively layering a series of photographs in one image.
 The accumulated photometric exposure (Hv) is the same so long as the total exposure time is the same.